Battle of Krynky: 2023

+On 18 October Russian milbloggers started reporting that small Ukrainian units had crossed the river around 17 October and firefights were ongoing in the area of Pishchanivka and Poima, 22km south of Krynky.
+Sources also reported that Ukrainian raids were carried out against Russian troops in Krynky and Kazatsky Island.

 On October 20 AFU troops landed in Krynky.
-The amphibious operation proved to be challenging with Ukrainian forces being attacked midstream or even before crossing the river.
+The amphibious operation proved to be challenging, with Ukrainian forces being attacked midstream or even before crossing the river.

-As the battle progressed, by December the village of Krynky became almost completely destroyed, with Russian airstrikes turning the river bank "into a mass of mud and splintered trees".
+As the battle progressed, by December the village of Krynky became almost completely destroyed, with Russian airstrikes turning the riverbank "into a mass of mud and splintered trees."

 2024

-In May 2024 thre were rumors that Ukrainian army will abandon Krynky.
+In May 2024 it was rumored that the Ukrainian army would abandon Krynky.
 This was denied by the Head of Communications of the Defense Forces of the South Dmitry Pletenchuk.

 On 16 July 2024, it became known that Ukrainian units had withdrawn from Krynky.
 According to the military in this area, it happened already "a few weeks ago."
-After that, the Ukrainian Armed Forces reported that the main positions of the Ukrainian military "were destroyed by intense, combined and prolonged enemy fire" of the Russian Armed Forces.
+After that, the Ukrainian Armed Forces reported that the main positions of the Ukrainian military "were destroyed by intense, combined, and prolonged enemy fire" of the Russian Armed Forces.

 Casualties

 Ukrainian

-As a result of the fighting (from October 2023 to the end of June 2024), 788 Ukrainian servicemen were reported by Ukrainian sources to be Missing In Action.
+As a result of the fighting (from October 2023 to the end of June 2024), 788 Ukrainian servicemen were reported by Ukrainian sources to be missing in action.
 At the same time, the number of dead soldiers who were taken out identified and buried there amounted to 262 people during this period.

 On 19 July 2024, The Telegraph reported that more than 1,000 Ukrainian soldiers were thought to have been killed during the battle.

 On 26 July 2024, Suspilne reported that many of the relatives of the missing soldiers were struggling to obtain information from the Ukrainian military about them.

-As of 21 October 2025, UALosses has confirmed the names of 271 Ukrainian soldiers killed, 761 missing, and 35 who are currently prisoners of war.
+As of 21 June 2026, UALosses has confirmed the names of 306 Ukrainian soldiers killed, 730 missing and 64 captured during the battle.

 Evacuating bodies from the left bank presented a real challenge for the attacking side, with some bodies not being evacuated for months.